 The delegates shared with us their experiences in bullying prevention using anti-bullying social media campaigns, mainstream media outreach, and open society projects.
 While there were a lot of interesting ideas, two stood out: a) facilitating children to work in groups at school from an early age to promote mutual responsibility, and b) having instructors use the social media language that children and adolescents use.

-HRSA previously brought national attention to bullying prevention as the host of the 2018 Federal Partners in Bullying Prevention Summit to Prevent Cyberbullying, which featured the First Lady of the United States, Mrs. Melania Trump, as the opening keynote speaker.
+HRSA previously brought national attention to bullying prevention as the host of the 2018 Federal Partners in Bullying Prevention Summit to Prevent Cyberbullying, which featured the former First Lady of the United States, Mrs. Melania Trump, as the opening keynote speaker.

 The Federal Partners in Bullying Prevention, an interagency effort co-led by the Department of Education and the Department of Health and Human Services, continue to coordinate policy, research, and communications on bullying topics.
 The Federal Partners include representatives from the U.S. Departments of Agriculture, Defense, Education, Health and Human Services, the Interior, and Justice, as well as the Federal Trade Commission and the White House Initiative on Asian Americans and Pacific Islanders.